-Note: 'nd' means 'no data' where industries are located in areas with no WFD status
+NOTE: nd denotes 'no data' where industries are located in areas with no WFD status information

-Table 13 lists the Section 4 licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Table 12 lists the Section 4 licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
 Map 20 illustrates these pressures and map references link the map and table.
 Information provided in the table in relation to the industries includes: